tmcfarlin412/tmcfarlin412.github.io/_posts/2022-09-22-castle-intro.md

 {{ page.description }}

 This is an FYI, more for the sake of history.
 I wanted to document the start of my project to develop a 2D platformer game engine and game.
+My favorite 2D platformer is Castlevania Aria of Sorrow, I'm a 90s kid who grew up on Super Mario World and Donkey Kong.

 Here's the <a href="https://github.com/tmcfarlin412/castle/tree/prod">Github project</a> under dev.
 One thing I'm doing with this project that I typically don't do is do little to project manage it!
 I usually project manage my